khushisharma-official/Projects/README.md

 # Projects
-The projects and Tasks I worked on to practise and brush up my skills.
+The projects and models I worked on to practise and brush up my skills.